 5. ChatFlash from Neuroflash

-A frequently recommended alternative is the chatbot from the Neuroflash content suite from Hamburg (just like moinAI).
-Neuroflash wants to score points with its chatbot focussing on German-language texts.
-ChatFlash is available both via an integrated editor and via a browser extension that can be used directly in applications such as Google Docs, emails or social media.
-With ChatFlash, users can create content in their own style and based on uploaded knowledge.
+A frequently recommended alternative is the chatbot from the Neuroflash content suite in Hamburg (just like moinAI).
+Neuroflash aims to score points with its chatbot by focusing on German-language texts.
+The bot was developed specifically for consistent and brand-compliant text creation.
+ChatFlash is available both via an integrated editor and a browser extension that can be used directly in applications such as Google Docs, email, or social media.
+With ChatFlash, users can create content in their own style based on uploaded knowledge.
 Just like ChatGPT, Neuroflash can generate text or code.
-The provider offers a free version and four paid versions, which cost €15 per month (Lite plan), €50 (Standard plan) and €120 per user (Pro plan).
-The business tariff is only available on request and is based on individual custom pricing.
+The provider offers a free version as well as four paid options, which cost €9 (Lite plan), €30 (Starter plan), and €72 per user (Pro plan) per month.
+ChatFlash uses GPT-4.

 6. Chatsonic